tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

   - Other

 ---
-I find that when I&#8217;m watching recorded presentations or webinars, they feel far more engaging when I can see the person speaking as well as the content.
-Recently I wanted to put together a 5 minute video with a webcam overlay, but I didn&#8217;t want to spend a lot of money doing it.
+I find that when I'm watching recorded presentations or webinars, they feel far more engaging when I can see the person speaking as well as the content.
+Recently I wanted to put together a 5 minute video with a webcam overlay, but I didn't want to spend a lot of money doing it.
 Something like this, in fact:

 <div style="text-align:center; font-size: 80%; color: #666666;">
   [video:youtube:1AZuXK48GQ8]<br /> Sample Video Using Tools Below